 Data is not input — it’s infrastructure:

-- Version your datasets like code (DVC, Delta Lake, or even S3 + manifest files)
+- Version your datasets like code (DVC, Delta Lake, or S3 + manifest files)

 - Monitor data quality with automated schema and distribution tests at ingestion